EAA teen build program teaches kids how to build airplane

 “The feeling of flying and going up in an airplane is unlike anything else,” said Merten.

 He said he met Forster at an event and she told him about the teen build program.
-He decided to give it a try and said he’s loved being part of it.
+He decided to give it a try and said he loved being part of it.

 Merten and the other teenagers work alongside older members of EAA Chapter 252 who have lots of experience in aviation.